Nemin32/Nemin32.github.io/_drafts/aorant.md

 the feeling of overwhelming odds and hopelessness Abe is facing against.

 Still, he perseveres and finally encounters one of the most uplifting moments of the game, the Mudokon Moon.
-As revealed later by Lanning, this holy celestial body caused the disagreement the at the time allied Mudokons and Glukkons, leading to the former's eventual enslavement.
+As [revealed later by Lanning](https://magogonthemarch.wordpress.com/oddworld-history/), this holy celestial body caused the disagreement the at the time allied Mudokons and Glukkons, leading to the former's eventual enslavement.
 However, Abe knows nothing of this, he just stands there, fascinated.
 That is until the ground under him gives way and he falls...and dies.
-Yeah, in about one hour of gameplay we were bombarded with experiences such as an oppressive and dangerous factory, trigger happy guards, the moral weight of not saving your kin, seeing the lynched remains of said kin and now the main character's death.
+Yeah, in about one hour of gameplay we are bombarded with experiences such as an oppressive and dangerous factory, trigger happy guards, the moral weight of not saving your kin, seeing the lynched remains of said kin and now the main character's death.

 However, this isn't the time and place for Abe to die, so a new character enters to save the day, BigFace.
 He is a mysterious shaman, who resurrects Abe and tasks him with completing two sacred